-Cultural and Recreational Opportunities
+Cultural and Outdoors

 Yale has long been known for its training and work in the creative and performing arts, and this leadership adds much to the cultural life of the University and the community.
 Almost two hundred musical events take place during the academic year, including the Woolsey Hall Concert Series, the Sprague Hall Chamber Music Series, the New Haven Symphony concerts, and many others presented by the faculty and students of Yale’s Music School.